Olivia-the-G/Hungry_Mikey/README.md

 ## Features
 This game uses features such as stored server side data to allow parents to have access to information such as how long their child has been playing in a day.
+It also features appealing font to easily encourage the child to explore.
 ## Credits

 Here are all of the collaborators who worked on this project